This article has links to products and services we love, which we may make commission from.

 Just north of the center of Plymouth in Kingston, The Escape the Mystery Room (1 Kingston Way, Kingston) offers some mental stimulation in 8 different themes for visitors.

 With different difficulty levels, this can be a fun activity to promote working together and thinking critically.

 Kingston has a train station, so if you want to visit Plymouth from Boston by rail you can get off there.

 The towns aren’t well connected by public transportation though, so you’ll really want your own car if you’re staying in Plymouth.

 Make your way to the Tidmarsh Wildlife Sanctuary (60 Beaver Dam Rd) to enjoy hundreds of acres of wildlife.

 With three miles of trails, volunteer opportunities, and small events, you can enjoy the natural ecological environment of Plymouth.

 Depending on which trail, visitors can explore the marshes, view the ponds, take in natural plant life, and potentially see ducks, herons, frogs, turtles, herring, muskrats, and more.

-This is just one of the many outdoor activities in Plymouth you can do in half a day.
+This is just one of the many outdoor activities in Plymouth that don’t involve the beach!